tuur29/surveytool/CONFIG.md

 - `controlCheckOffset`: Space between checkmark and the bounding box
 - `controlRadioOffset`: Space between radio bullet and the bounding box
 - `buttonTextSize`: Font-size of buttons
-- `controlError`: Font-size of message shown below invalid input input
+- `controlError`: Font-size of message shown below invalid input

 Slider: